SamirSengupta/SamirSengupta/README.md

   ## Introduction

   Welcome to my GitHub profile!
-I am a passionate data scientist with a strong background in machine learning and data analysis.
-I specialize in deriving insights from complex datasets and developing predictive models.
-My GitHub repositories showcase my projects, contributions, and interests in the field.
+I am a Data Scientist with a Bachelor's degree in Data Science from the University of Mumbai.
+With extensive experience in machine learning, Artificial Intelligence (AI), and cybersecurity, I specialize in developing predictive models and deriving actionable insights from complex datasets.
+My projects demonstrate my passion for innovative AI solutions and data analysis.
 Feel free to explore and get in touch!

 </div>

+## Summary

+Data Scientist with a proven track record in enhancing threat detection accuracy and incident response times.
+Expertise in deploying advanced machine learning models, optimizing code bases, and translating complex data into strategic insights.
+Certified in Data Analysis, Generative AI, and Machine Learning, with skills in Python, SQL, Power BI, and various ML frameworks.

+## Education

+### Bachelors in Data Science
+- **Institution**: University of Mumbai
+- **Graduation Date**: April 2023
+- **Skills Acquired**: Deep Learning, Machine Learning, Artificial Intelligence, Databases, Neural Networks, Large Language Models

+### Higher Secondary Education (Science)
+- **Institution**: University of Mumbai
+- **Skills Acquired**: Chemistry, Information Technology, Physics, Mathematics, Statistics

 ## Experience

-### Software Developer, Promoted, Synradar (Full Time)
+### Software Developer, Synradar (Full Time)
-- **Duration**: April 2024 – Present
+- **Duration**: Aug 2023 – July 2024
+- **Location**: Mumbai, India
 - **Description**:
-- Utilize Python and machine learning libraries, including TensorFlow, Keras, and PyTorch, to develop advanced neural network-based cybersecurity solutions.
-- Integrate cutting-edge technologies and data visualization tools like Matplotlib and Seaborn to enhance threat detection and mitigation.
-- Employ neural networks and machine learning techniques, leveraging packages such as Scikit-learn and NLTK, to proactively anticipate and address emerging cybersecurity threats.
-- Implement AI technologies, including large language models like Meta's LLaMA 3 and Google's Gemini Pro, to automate and ensure comprehensive cybersecurity measures for esteemed clients.
+  - Developed machine learning-based intrusion detection systems with Python, increasing threat detection accuracy by 40% and reducing response times by 25%.
+  - Automated threat analysis using ML algorithms, enhancing breach identification efficiency by 50%.
+  - Designed interactive security analytics dashboards with Python, leading to a 35% improvement in incident response times.
+  - Created and optimized ML models for anomaly detection, boosting the identification of unusual patterns and potential threats by 45%.
+  - Integrated LLaMA 3 for code generation, optimization, and security evaluation, improving code quality and assessment efficiency by 30%.

-### Associate Software Developer Python and Machine Learning, Synradar (Full Time)
+### Data Scientist, Neural Thread (Full Time)
-- **Duration**: Aug 2023 – March 2024
+- **Duration**: Jan 2022 – July 2023
 - **Description**:
-- Developed RESTful APIs using Python and Flask to streamline backend processes.
-- Utilized Matplotlib, Seaborn, and PowerBI for data visualization to support data-driven decision making.
-- Converted the entire process from PHP to Python, automating it for faster access and enhanced machine learning operations.
+  - Created and implemented machine learning models to predict key business metrics, resulting in a 25% increase in forecast accuracy.
+  - Improved predictive model accuracy by 30% through advanced neural network architectures and hyperparameter tuning.
+  - Deployed scalable AI solutions in production environments, reducing error rates by 40%.
+  - Developed generative AI models, including chatbots and content generation tools, increasing customer engagement by 35%.
+  - Optimized machine learning code bases, reducing computational time by 50% and resource usage by 40%.

 ## Skills